LucasFaudman/connect4-minmax-ai/README.md

 # Connect Four in Color with MinMax AI
 Connect Four with AI using the MinMax algorithm with alpha-beta pruning.

-1st Place Winner of 2018 Umich EECS 183 Connect 4 AI Competition sponsored by T.D.
+1st Place Winner of 2018 Umich EECS 183 Connect 4 AI Competition sponsored by J.P.
+Morgan & T.D.
 Ameritrade.

 ## Description
 This program allows the user to play Connect Four against an AI that uses the MiniMax algorithm with alpha-beta pruning